YingsenMao/django_poll/readme.md

 ### Embedded a template into the view
 Your project’s **TEMPLATES** setting describes how Django will load and render templates.
 By convention DjangoTemplates looks for a “templates” subdirectory in each of the INSTALLED_APPS.
 Since Django will choose the first template it finds whose name matches, so it's better to range the file as
 **ApplicationFolder/templates/Application/templateName.html**.
 For example, polls/templates/polls/index.html.
-*10/10/2017 update*
+*--10/10/2017 update--*
- The below code in settings.py defines configuration of template engine and location of tempaltes.
+The below code in settings.py file defines configuration of template engine and location of tempaltes.
 ```python
 TEMPLATES = [
     {